linhlbn/COVID-19-automation-data-pipeline/README.md

 # COVID-19 real-time analysis project
 ### Purpose of the project
-In the context of the COVID-19 pandemic, a simple website/ dashboard would be easy for everybody to follow the latest global figures as well as get more useful information.
+In the context of the COVID-19 pandemic, a simple website or dashboard would be easy for everybody to follow the latest global figures as well as get more useful information.

 ### Real-time?
 YES, the only manual-thing is that you need to re-run the python code and click the 'refresh' button in Data Studio.
 This could be called automation somehow.